louisbuchbinder/drag-n-drop/README.md

 ***Next Steps***

 1. Home Page
-2. About Page
-3. Testing
+2. Testing
-4. Allow for dropped directories
+3. Allow for dropped directories
-5. Delete File in edit modal
+4. Delete File in edit modal
-6. Change Permissions in edit modal
+5. Change Permissions in edit modal
-7.toggle collapse only if aria expanded...
+6.toggle collapse only if aria expanded...